Exploring LLM Agent Designs and Interaction Modalities for Scientific Visualization: Results and Discussion

 Taken together, these results suggest that future SciVis agents should not be designed as purely autonomous code generators or GUI operators.
 Effective SciVis systems may instead require support for visualization-state reasoning, perceptual verification, and hierarchical workflow decomposition.
 SciVis workflows frequently contain semantically incorrect yet executable intermediate states, making visual feedback and intermediate validation particularly important.
-Our findings further suggest that evaluation protocols for SciVis agents should extend beyond final task completion to include intermediate-state correctness, perceptual consistency, and robustness across long-horizon workflows.
-More broadly, the results indicate that no single paradigm is sufficient, while hybrid systems combining structured tool use, perceptual grounding, and adaptive memory mechanisms may provide the most promising direction for future SciVis agents.
+Our findings further suggest that evaluation protocols for SciVis agents should extend beyond final task completion to include intermediate-state correctness, perceptual consistency, and robustness across \hot{complex multi-step} workflows.
+More broadly, the results indicate that no single \hot{configurations} is sufficient, while hybrid systems combining structured tool use, perceptual grounding, and adaptive memory mechanisms may provide the most promising direction for future SciVis agents. \hot{Meanwhile, the evaluated systems differ along multiple dimensions, including backbone models, planning strategies, memory mechanisms, tool access, and interaction interfaces.
+Consequently, the observed performance differences should be interpreted as tradeoffs among representative SciVis agent configurations rather than the causal effect of any single design factor.
+Future work could conduct controlled ablation studies to isolate the contribution of individual components.}